 Connected North Future Pathways Navigator is a platform for youth across the North to access support for their transition to post-secondary.
 Tips, tools, resources and video testimonials have been carefully curated as a result of focus groups and outreach by Connected North’s vast network of Indigenous Role Models with the aim of offering easily navigable and highly practical advice from one youth to another.

-Future Pathways Fireside Chat
+Future Pathways Fireside Chats

 Future Pathways: Fireside Chats is a video series in which Indigenous role models share their messages of hope, resilience, and perseverance.
 They highlight lessons from their support systems, career choices, and personal choices that have paved the path to where they are today.
 The aim of these videos is to instill a positive sense of well-being that will allow Indigenous students within the Connected North network to navigate their future paths through relationships, life, school and career.
 These videos are recorded and available for youth to access in and out of school.